Want to see a professional customer journey mapping tool in action? Request a demo session with sales!

 Can you share some examples of insights that your research has brought to you?
 And was there something surprising and completely unexpected?

 There's one small story that I like.
-We were observing doctors doing rounds with different patients that were on dialysis.
+We were observing doctors doing rounds with different patients who were on dialysis.
 The kidney specialist went in and approached the system.
 We couldn't figure out what he was doing because we hadn't observed this with other kidney specialists.

 For example, for somebody with diabetes, a dietary change, or going for a walk every day can be those new habits.
 But it takes time to build up that new habit, and the amount of time it takes varies highly depending on the person and how they're being motivated, their context, who supports them.